 These communities are the lynchpin to the end of the war.

-International partners message the LRA directly through Come Home Fliers and Helicopter Speaker Messaging, telling them it’s safe to surrender.
+International partners like Invisible Children message the LRA directly through Come Home Fliers and Helicopter Speaker Messaging, telling them it’s safe to surrender.
 But if they do, what happens?

-Novo was tasked with the challenge of preparing Zande communities to ensure these attempts at surrender are successful.
+NOVO was tasked with the challenge of preparing Zande communities to ensure these attempts at surrender are successful in partnership with Invisible Children.

 Novo conducted in-depth research to analyze community perspectives towards defection, the LRA and forgiveness.
 The result of this research is the report “Come Out and Live Among Us”.Download Report